tunlinphyo/expense/README.md

 # 💰 Expense Tracker Web App

-A modern, lightweight expense tracking web application built with TypeScript, Vite, and Firebase.
+A modern, lightweight expense tracking web application built with TypeScript, Vite, Web Components, and Firebase.
 This project helps you manage and visualize your spending easily and efficiently.

 ---